dave-andersen/shark100mon/README.md

 # Shark 100 Power Meter Monitoring and Display

 The Shark 100 power meter is network-connected but does not have a web server.
+It does, however, provide a TCP modbus interface.

 This is a simple go server that reads power draw, voltage, and frequency from the Shark and either logs it to the console or makes it available